-The Nebraska Career Development model consists of three skill domains with component parts:
+The Nebraska Career Development model consists of three segments:

 Self-Awareness skills refer to individuals gaining the ability to identify their interests, skills and work values.
 Self-awareness includes understanding one’s own mastery level of career readiness (employability) skills.
-The Nebraska Career Readiness Standards are essential for all types of careers.
 This enhanced self-awareness paves the way to effectively explore careers and identify personal career goals with the best fit.

 Nebraska Career Readiness Standards

-Nebraska Career Readiness Standards are employability skills required by business and industry.
+Nebraska Career Readiness Standards are employability skills.
 Every person needs these transferable skills to be successful at school, at work and in life.

 Career and Academic Assessment